JasonPy/twitter-query-expansion/README.md

 ---

 # 4. Results
 Since the intention of the user is not known, it is difficult to judge which expansion terms are appropriate.
 For the following investigations, the parameters listed in Table 4.1 are applied.
 They state, that terms that are either an adjective, noun, proper noun or verb are used to find expansions.
 Locations, organizations and hashtags are included as well.
 Expanding on users is not supported yet.
-A total of five candidate terms per query term are obtained during the pipeline execution.
+A total of $`n = 5`$ candidate terms per query term are obtained during the pipeline execution.

 It is examined how the initial user query differs from the expanded query in Section 4.1.
-In the following section 4.2 it is further investigated where these expansion terms originate from.
+In the following Section 4.2 it is further investigated where these expansion terms originate from.
 In particular, how certain parts of the user query (entities, verbs, nouns, ...) affect the expansion generation.
 Then, Top 3 Tweets for an example query are shown and analyzed in Section 4.3.
 Finally, in Section 4.4, the two embedding models _Fasttext_ and _Word2Vec_ are compared  based on their ability to generate useful candidate terms.

 | Parameter | Value |
 |---|---|